Authentication

 Basic Auth

 Basic Auth, short for Basic Authentication, is a simple and widely used method for securing web resources, APIs, and other online services.
-It provides a way for clients (typically, web browsers or software applications) to authenticate themselves to a server by sending a username and password in the form of a header in an HTTP request.
+It provides a way for clients (typically, web browsers or software applications) to authenticate themselves to a server by sending a username and password as a header in an HTTP request.
 The username and password are Base64 encoded.

 Configurations